-S. No Name Author(S) Publisher
+S. No Name Author(S) Pub lisher

 1 The Theory of Equations W.S.
-Burnside and Dublin University
+Burnside and A.W.
+Dublin University Press,

-A.W.
-Panton Press, 1954
+Panton 1954

-2 Theory of Equations C. C. MacDuffee , John Wiley & Sons
+2 Theory of Equations C. C. MacDuffee , John Wiley & Sons Inc.,

-Inc., 1954
+1954

-GENERALENGLISH-I 3 Higher Algebra Hall and Knight Arihant
+3 Higher Algebra Hall and Knight Arihant

-Course Code MAT302

-Course Title Integral Calculus

-Type of course Discipline Elective

-LTP 510

-Credits 6

-Course prerequisite B.Sc. /B.A.
-Ist, IInd with Mathematics as one core subject

-Course Objective (CO) The aim of this course is to impart practical knowledge to the students about integrals of functions of two, three variables, Riemann Integral and improper Integral.

-Course Outcome By the end of the course, students will be able to: CO1 Find the areas and lengths of curves in the plane, volumes and surfaces of solids of revolution.
+Semester VI Course Code MAT302 Course Title Integral Calculus Type of course Discipline Elective Courses (Theory) LTP 5: 1:0 Credits 6 Course prerequisite B.Sc. /B.A.
+Ist, IInd with Mathematics as one core subject Course Objective The aim of this course is to 1.
+Impart practical knowledge to the students about integrals of functions of two, three variables, Riemann Integral and improper Integral.
+Course Outcomes By the end of the course, students will be able to: CO1 Find the areas and lengths of curves in the plane, volumes and surfaces of solids of revolution.
 CO2 Solve the double and triple integration CO3 Understand the concept of Riemann Integral and to solve the improper integrals.